Your Next Guest Expert

-on Nonprofit Leadership and Strategies that let nonprofits thrive in the digital age.
+on strategies that help nonprofits thrive in the digital age

-Sarah received her BA from the University of Chicago with a focus on globalization and its effect on marginalized cultures, studying in Spain, Tanzania, and Cuba, and finally moving to Japan to teach English.
-In 2009 she completed a master's degree in Humanistic and Multicultural Education at SUNY New Paltz.
+Sarah received her BA from the University of Chicago with a focus on globalization and its effect on marginalized cultures, and holds a master's degree in Humanistic and Multicultural Education from SUNY New Paltz.

 Leading Interview Questions